Cray-HPE/docs-csm/upgrade/manual_ncn_upgrade.md

     /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-worker-storage-nodes.sh $worker_node --image-id $image --desired-cfs-conf $configuration
     ```

-### Master node manual upgrade
+## Master node manual upgrade

 **In CSM 1.6 and later, the master node upgrades should be executed by IUF.
 See [upgrade management nodes and CSM services](../upgrade/Upgrade_Management_Nodes_and_CSM_Services.md) to perform a normal CSM upgrade.**

 A master node upgrade is not executed by Argo workflows, instead the master node upgrade is a bash script.
 IUF can use Argo workflows to execute a master node upgrade but it does this by executing the master node upgrade script.
-The script keeps tracks of steps that have been completed and prints them to a state file in the `/etc/cray/upgrade/csm/csm-${CSM_RELEASE}/<node-name>` directory on the node where the script is executed.
+The script keeps track of steps that have been completed and prints them to a state file in the `/etc/cray/upgrade/csm/csm-${CSM_RELEASE}/<node-name>` directory on the node where the script is executed.
 If the master node upgrade fails partway through, it is safe to re-execute the upgrade script because the state is being tracked and steps will not be re-executed if they have already run successfully.

 There are two different processes for upgrading master nodes depending on if `ncn-m001` is being upgraded or if `ncn-m002` or `ncn-m003` is being upgraded.